ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

 # How To Catalog Fossil Material

-This guide provides advice on the best method for cataloging fossil material in Arctos.
+This guide provides advice for cataloging fossil material in Arctos.

 ### Trace Fossils